 What is Play?

-The Government’s Play Strategy defines play as:
+The United Nation’s Committee on the Rights of the Child defines play as:

-‘encompassing children’s behaviour which is freely chosen, personally directed and intrinsically motivated.
-It is performed for no external goal or reward, and is a fundamental and integral part of healthy development – not only for individual children but also for the society in which they live’.
+“any behaviour, activity or process initiated, controlled and structured by children themselves; it takes place whenever and wherever opportunities arise.
+Caregivers may contribute to the creation of environments in which play takes place, but play itself is non-compulsory, driven by intrinsic motivation and undertaken for its own sake, rather than as a means to an end”.

 Play is recognised as any activity that a child enters into that is freely chosen, personally directed and intrinsically motivated and that actively engages the child.
 Play activity meets the four components of a child’s development: